-The well-written business plan is another point in your favor while convincing investors or lenders to finance your business.
+In any case, a well-written business plan or lean canvas will be another point in your favor while convincing investors or lenders to finance your business.

 Find an Investor

 Make sure you can cover your startup’s capital.
-Unless you have a loft full of cash or wholesale account, you will need financial help to turn your idea into a product.
+In most cases, you will need financial help to turn your idea into a product.
 Seek for venture capital funds and mentorship to cover the first few years of your startup’s life.